akhil27051999/AWS-Infra-with-Terraform-and-CICD-with-Jenkins/terraform-lifecycle.md

 | IAM Role        | For EC2 or container workloads with attached IAM roles              |
 | Terraform Cloud | Set up environment variables/secrets in workspace settings          |

+### 🔐 AWS CLI and Local Credential Storage

+When you configure the AWS CLI using `aws configure`, it stores your credentials locally on your machine.
+These credentials are used by tools like Terraform, AWS CLI, SDKs, and other automation tools to authenticate to your AWS account.

 ## ⚙️ Terraform Workflow